Wyoming Stroke Malpractice Attorneys

 There’s an enzyme that helps dissolve blood clots called Tissue Plasminogen Activator (TPA).
 TPA is time-sensitive and needs to be given in a specific time.

 There are also surgical endovascular procedures that can reduce the impact of a stroke.
 As with medicinal treatments, surgery is more effective when performed as soon as possible.

 If your doctor failed to deliver the level of care that a reasonably qualified doctor would have provided under the same circumstances, then you may be the victim of medical malpractice.

 The Wyoming medical malpractice lawyers at Leventhal Puga Braley P.C. will conduct a thorough investigation and file a claim against anyone whose negligent actions contributed to your injuries.

 A medical malpractice claim for delayed treatment will include the following types of damages:

 - Lost income

 - Long-term care

 - Wrongful death

-If somebody’s careless behavior harmed you or a loved one, we’ll file a claim to help you get the money you need to start putting your life back together.
+If somebody’s careless behavior harmed you or a loved one in Wyoming, we’ll file a claim to help you get the money you need to start putting your life back together.